NLnetLabs/rpki-doc/source/krill/index.rst

 needed to administer and run Delegated RPKI with Krill as a highly available scalable service.

-Krill Manager includes Docker, Gluster, NGINX, Rsyncd, as well as Prometheus and Fluentd outputs for monitoring and log analysis.
+Krill Manager includes Krill, RRDP and Rsync servers and exposes information for monitoring and log analysis.
 The integrated setup wizard allows for seamless TLS configuration, optionally using Let's Encrypt, as well as automated updating of the application itself and all included components.

 Krill with Krill Manager is available for free as a 1-Click App on the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/B0886F8GNJ>`_ and the